 Over the course of the last seventeen years, and particularly the last four, I have moved a lot.
 I have done a lot of packing and unpacking.
 Setting up homes, meeting people, wondering “Will I find friends?”
 “Where should I hang that picture?”
 “Will I find a place to belong?”
 And it’s those things that I notice, that tell me, “You are home.”
 I look for the signs that it is becoming home, that I belong.

-Like instinctively reach to open the silverware drawer and opening the one that actually have the silverware in it, or driving to the grocery story without using the GPS.
+Like instinctively reaching to open the silverware drawer and opening the one that actually has the silverware in it, or driving to the grocery story without using the GPS.
 That moment when I have a spontaneous outing with a new friend and realize that I DO have community and placing the picture of three little children who mean the world to me, where it belongs on my bedside table.

 We began our worship together by naming how we are a community on the move, we are a community that is becoming, forming, exploring who it is that God is calling us to be, together in this community.
 And we began by unpacking our Garden Church tabernacle.
 That funny word, “tabernacle.”
 I like the way it roles off my tongue, tabernacle.
 In Hebrew the word is: mishkan, “residence” or “dwelling place” of God.

 The image, the story of the tabernacle goes back to the ancient stories of the Hebrew Scriptures, the part of the Bible that’s often referred to as the “Old Testament.”
 The tabernacle comes into the story of the Children of Israel when they were wandering in the desert, having just escaped from slavery in Egypt and heading towards the Promised Land, the land flowing with milk and honey.
 Now this journey went on for forty years, and they were not always so keen about it, as we heard in our scripture today.